-Recommendation 1: Removing or adjusting lowperforming items to improve instrument functioning.
+Recommendation 1: Removing or adjusting low-performing items to improve instrument functioning.

-We are recommending retention of approximately 71% of the current items in the TRS Assessment.
-Of the items recommended for retention, we recommend revising scoring criteria and/or updating the technical scoring manual (TSM) for approximately 35 items.
+We are recommending retention of the current standards for approximately 71% of the items in the TRS assessment.
+Of the items recommended for retention, we recommend specific revisions to the scoring criteria and/or updates to the technical scoring manual (TSM) for approximately 35 items.
 We successfully tested alternate scoring for many of these items.
-We also recommend minor TSM updates only for an additional 10 items.
-For the remaining 29% of items, we recommend item removal based on analysis results, implementation concerns, or both.
-Data-based concerns for item removal are discussed in the analysis section.
-Additionally, the study uncovered implementation concerns that resulted in item removal recommendations (e.g., lengthy scoring time, inconsistent access to required data elements, highly subjective scoring criteria [reliance on provider self-report], and overlap with licensing data).
-Item removal recommendations are primarily related to lesson planning, nutrition, indoor learning environments, and parent education.
-Please see Recommendation 7 for how these important constructs could be more appropriately incorporated into the Texas Rising Star program.
+We also recommend specific minor TSM updates only for an additional 10 items.

+For the remaining 29% of items, we recommend removal or substantial revision of the standard itself or the current scoring approach based on data analysis results, implementation concerns, or both.
+Data-based concerns for item removal/revision are discussed in the previous sections.
+Implementation concerns include lengthy scoring times, inconsistent access to required data elements, highly subjective scoring criteria (reliance on provider self-report), and overlap with licensing data.
+Item removal/revision recommendations are primarily related to lesson planning, nutrition, indoor learning environments, and parent education.
+We tested alternate items within category 3 but the alternates did not strengthen instrument functioning sufficiently to recommend their use.